lm3nitro/Projects/Virtualization/ESXi/Part 3-Patching ESXI.md

 <img width="450" alt="Screenshot 2024-04-27 at 2 16 43 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/8f091f17-b283-4730-b8ab-b0354b543b95">

+### Scope:
-In my home network, I currently have a server with VMWare ESXi installed on it.
-However, the version that it is currently on has a few vulnerailities and bugs.
-Here I will go through the process of getting it patched to the latest version available.
-Its important to note that I do not have any VMs running in my ESXi instance.
+This is Part 3.
+In Part 2 I installed and configured VMWare ESXi 7 on my server.
+In Part 2 I performed a vulnerability scan and found that there were some vulnerabilities that needed to be addresses.
+Here I will go through the process of pathing those vulnerabilities.
+Its important to note that I do not have any VMs running in my ESXi instance at this point.
 If VMs are running, ensuring that they are turned off is critical prior to starting the patching process.
+Upon applying the remediation, I will perfomring another scan to validate that the patch was applied and the CVEs remediated.

+### Tools and Technology:
+VMWare ESXi and Tenable

-### Downloading Patch
+## Downloading Patch

 My VMWare is currently running version 7.0 Update 2.
 This is where I went to verify the version that was currently installed and running: